 ONE: Shark Diving

 If you want some excitement then shark diving would be for you and an obvious place to go would be Beqa Lagoon.
-Here you have a choice of the long established Aqua Trek, or newly established ‘Big Fish Encounter’ at Beqa Lagoon Resort.
-Both offer a unique experience, safely putting you in very close proximity with apex predators.
+Here you have a choice of bull shark dives with Aqua Trek’s ‘Bistro‘, Beqa Adventure Divers‘ ‘Arena‘ or Beqa Lagoon Resort’s ‘The Cathedral’.
+In the Yasawa Islands, Barefoot Kuata’s ‘The Awakening’ shark dive is even accessible to Open Water divers or as a Discover Scuba Experience.
+All of these offer a unique experience, safely putting you in very close proximity with apex predators.
 Note that these experiences don’t run every day – this is not a circus and the animals are not in captivity.
 Quite the contrary, these are wild animals and the whole experience is designed to maintain and respect that fact.

 FOUR: Backpacking and Budget Diving

 At the other end of the scale there are lots of travellers enjoying the diving in Fiji even on a budget, and in fact it can be one of the cheapest places to get your certification.
 A healthy backpacker scene has been developing in the lower Yasawas, and as well as the diving there is great (and free) snorkelling right off the beach at most resorts.
-You can even snorkel with manta rays if you’re there at the right time of year.
+You can even snorkel with manta rays between May and October staying in dormitory or glamping-style accommodation at Barefoot Kuata or Barefoot Manta Resort.
+In Beqa Lagoon, enjoy the shark dives on a budget staying in dormitory accommodation at Uprising Resort or Aquatrek’s Club Oceanus.

-Divers, for whom visiting a foreign land has to be more than just a dive experience, should consider diving with Captain Cook Cruises.
-Small ship cruising visits some of the outer islands where the local Fijian culture is strongest.
+Small ship cruising with Captain Cook Cruises you get to dive and experience the varied local culture of the Fiji Islands, visiting some of the outer islands where the local Fijian culture is strongest.
+For more serious diving, the Nai’a liveaboard takes divers to the Namena Reserve, the Rainbow Reef, Kadavu and the Astrolabe Reef.
 The benefits of a floating dive resort are that you can wake up in a new place each morning, dive a couple of dive sites less dived, and still enjoy some other aspect of Fiji such as the landscape or a village or school visit in the afternoon.

 SIX: Voluntourism – let’s give back

 If you’re the type who really wants to give back then our sixth option: voluntourism might just be for you.
 As an example at Barefoot Manta in the Yasawas, you can work with marine biologists as they removed excess populations of Crown of Thorns sea stars, plant coral beds, and re-introduce giant clams.
-Programmes vary from 1 to four weeks with various levels of involvement.
+Programs vary from one to four weeks with various levels of involvement.
+Various other resorts also have coral propagation programs that guests can get involved with, including Castaway Island in the Mamanucas, and Uprising Resort in Pacific Harbour allows guests the opportunity to offset their carbon footprint by planting mangroves.

 Finally, if you are there just to dive, dive, dive!!! and dive the most exciting and adventurous stuff around, with three dives a day and night dive possibilities, there are still plenty of options for you.
 The Volivoli Beach Resort‘s Ra Divers can take you to Vatu-i-ra’s famous soft coral drift dives like Wheatfields, Yellow Mellow and Instant Replay.
 Or try Taveuni’s Great White Wall, acknowledged as a world class dive site along with nearby Rainbow Reef.
 Closer to Suva, Beqa Lagoon delivers big time with dive sites like John’s Tunnel a triple whammy: reef, tunnel and largely intact wreck of a trawler.
 And doubtless you’d want to fit in a shark dive too while you’re there.